jameskaewanan/IC-Shell/README.md

 * __Changed input prompt to blue__
 * __Advisor__
   * Accessed via the "advisor" command
-  * Based on the magic 8 ball toy, but featuring YOUR University Student Advisor
+  * Based on the Magic 8-ball toy, but featuring YOUR University Student Advisor